-Article 3.8 Assessment deadline, examination and test date
+Article 3.8 Assessment deadline, examination, and test date

 - 1. The examiner is to inform the student of the result of an oral examination within one working day, unless, for the examiner, the oral examination is part of a series of oral examinations of the same study unit which are administered on more than one working day.
 In that case, the examiner is to determine and announce the result within one working day following the conclusion of the series of oral examinations. - 2.
 The result of a test is to be disclosed to the student within ten working days after the test date, with due regard for paragraph 8 below. - 3.
 The examination result of a study unit is to be disclosed to the student within ten working days after the conclusion of the teaching period during which the study unit is offered. - 4.
 The examination date is the date on which the test is taken with which the student definitively passes the study unit. - 5.
-The test date is the date on which a written or oral test is taken. - If a test assessment is (among other things) dependent on completing one or more assignments or writing a paper or thesis, then the test date will be the deadline of submission of the final component (or the date of the last written or oral test). - 7.
-If a test resit is planned shortly after the first test, the results of the first test will be published at least five working days before the resit to give the student time to prepare. - 8.
-Should the examiner not be able to meet the deadline referred to in paragraphs 1, 2, 3, 4 and 7 due to exceptional circumstances, then the examiner is to notify the examination board, providing reasons for the delay.
-The student concerned is to be informed of the delay immediately, and a new deadline for publication of the results will be set and notified to them.
-If the examination board is of the opinion that the examiner has not met the obligations, it may appoint another examiner to ascertain the result of the exam and determine the grade.
+The test date is the date on which a written or oral test is taken. - 6.
+If a test assessment is (among other things) dependent on completing one or more assignments or writing a paper or thesis, then the test date will be the deadline of submission of the final component (or the date of the last written or oral test).

-&lt;sup>7 The applicable registration deadlines are mentioned on the webpage www.utwente.nl/en/education/student- services/education/courses-and-modules/.
+&lt;sup>8 The applicable registration deadlines are mentioned on the webpage www.utwente.nl/en/education/student-services/education/courses-and-modules/.